ashish-03-dev/amazon-clone/README.md

-# Web-Project
+# Amazon-Clone
-my first github repository
+this is my first project i made it using html and css
 <br>
 Author Ashish Kumar
-<br> Hello